-What are intermittent faults and why are they so tedious?
+What are intermittent faults, and why are they tedious to resolve?

-Intermittent faults are the most annoying type of faults exhibited by electronic equipment and the most challenging to resolve.
+Intermittent faults in electronic equipment are some of the most challenging to resolve.

-• They are modulated by certain triggers like temperature, voltage and humidity
+• They may be modulated by ‘triggers’ like temperature, voltage, signal level and humidity

 Causes